pushpdeep-gangrade/SMS-API/README.md

 1. Admin side:
    - The first time the app is run, start with installing npm libraries
     -  Run `npm install`, `npm install twilio` and `npm install twilio-cli -g`.
 Make sure to have root access for these commands to succeed.
-   - Login to twilio using your SID and auth token:
+   - Once the CLI is installed, login to twilio using your SID and auth token:
      - TODO add exact command
      - Helpful tip: Create a local .env file in the `SMS-API` directory with your SID and auth token
-   - Attach webhook by executing
+   - Lastly, attach webhook by executing
      `twilio phone-numbers:update "+12013792669" --sms-url="http://localhost:1337/sms`
 2. User side: Start a conversation by sending a message to [`+1-201-379-2669`](tel:12013792669)
    - TODO: specify user start text